 It is preferred that an applicant will commit to at least 2 semesters of participation.
 Employment ends when a student leaves the program, transfers or completes the maximum of 4 semesters.

 What benefits does this program offer?

 Students build their professional resumes with work experience and specialized training.
-Academic support results in higher GPA's, an increase in the number of associates degrees, an increase in transfers to 4 year universities, and an increase in the number of bachelors and graduate degrees completed.
+Students are also able to present their research at local, regional and national meetings to build their resume.
+Academic support results in higher GPA's, an increase in the number of associate degrees, an increase in transfers to 4-year universities, and an increase in the number of bachelor's and graduate degrees completed.

 How do I apply?

 Download, complete and submit the Bridges to Success in the Sciences Application.